 - Lemongrass has long been used in herbal medicine to bring on menstruation.
 In large quantities, it could induce the rupture of the foetal membrane, causing a miscarriage.

 - Lemongrass affects blood sugar regulation.
-If the mother has type 2 diabetes or gestational diabetes, ingesting too much lemongrass could cause blood sugar to fall rapidly causing tiredness, blurry vision and even loss of consciousness.
+If the woman has type 2 diabetes or gestational diabetes, and she takes too much lemongrass, it could lead to a sudden decrease in her blood sugar levels, which can cause tiredness, blurry vision and even dizziness.

-Is Lemongrass Oil Safe to Use While Pregnant?
+Is It Safe to Use Lemongrass Oil While Pregnant?

-Unlike eating lemongrass during pregnancy, using its oil for massaging your skin or as incense for aromatherapy needn’t be strictly prohibited.
-Essential oils work by being absorbed into the skin while massaging or being breathed in if it is being diffused or vaporised.
-Since essential oil molecules are quite small, the fear is that it may cross the placenta and enter your baby’s circulation system.
+Using lemongrass oil for massaging the skin or as incense for aromatherapy is not strictly prohibited, but it is best avoided.
+Essential oils work by being absorbed into the skin when used for massage.
+As the molecules in essential oils are quite small, the fear is that they may cross the placenta and enter the baby’s circulation system.

 Things to Remember

-- Before the use of lemongrass oil for pain relief, do a skin-patch test to determine if you are allergic to it.
+- Before using lemongrass oil for pain, do a skin patch test to determine whether you are allergic to it or not.

-- If you suffer from diabetes or low-blood-sugar, do not drink lemongrass tea as it will cause a drastic fall in glucose levels.
+- If you have diabetes or low blood sugar, do not drink lemongrass tea as it may lower your glucose levels.

-- Since the effects of lemongrass are the strongest on the liver and kidneys, please consult your doctor before consuming any lemongrass products, if you suffer from liver or kidney related illnesses or have suffered from it in the past.
+- Since the effects of lemongrass are the strongest on the liver and kidneys, one should always consult a doctor before consuming any lemongrass products.
+If you suffer from liver or kidney-related illnesses or have suffered from it in the past, it is best avoided.

 Also Read: Herbal Teas When Pregnant